pulumi/pulumi-hugo/themes/default/content/resources/how-to-deploy-an-express-app-in-aws/index.md

 ---
 title: "How to deploy an Express app to AWS"
 allow_long_title: true
-meta_desc: "Step-by-step instructions on how to deploy Express.js applications to AWS.
-Ideal for developers aiming to understand the process of setting up, configuring, and managing their Express.js applications on the AWS platform as part of their daily development tasks."
+meta_desc: "Use Pulumi to deploy Express.js apps on AWS with our step-by-step guide.
+Ideal for developers managing daily Express.js tasks on AWS."
 type: ai-answers
 date: 2023-07-24
 ---